florianhartung/wasm-for-plugin-systems/work/sections/results_discussion_outlook.typ

 = Results & discussion
-A technology comparison of 3 plugin systems of popular editors and IDEs and a plugin system technology was conducted.
+A technology comparison of 3 plugin systems of popular editors and IDEs and a plugin system technology was performed.
 It revealed significant differences between the five criteria performance, plugin size, plugin isolation, plugin portability and plugin language interoperability, with no single technology standing out drastically across all dimensions.
-WebAssembly (Wasm) was then evaluated against the same criteria and put up for comparison in a technology comparison matrix shown in @technology-comparison-matrix-final.
+WebAssembly (Wasm) was then evaluated against the same criteria and put up for comparison in the final technology comparison matrix shown in @technology-comparison-matrix-final.
 It performed at least equally well as the others in three out of the five criteria, only falling behind with slightly worse performance and plugin size compared to native machine code-based plugin systems.
 Despite these shortcomings, Wasm can offer significantly better plugin isolation through sandboxing and slightly better plugin portability.
 When compared to the plugin systems of the popular Visual Studio Code and IntelliJ-based IDEs, Wasm shows potential to outperform them for all criteria.